MartinBradbury/walking-the-wainwrights/README.md

 #### Interactive map zoomed
 ![Interactive map zoomed](/readme_imgs/Routedetail/mapdz.png)

 Once clicked a pop up will appear with all the details and statistics of the hike.
-It will give the user a larger interactive map, a 3D generated video of the route taken and statitics.
+It will give the user a larger interactive map, a 3D generated video of the route taken and statistics.
 It will also give the user the opportunity to download the GPX, KML, FIT file of my route so they are able to navigate from it from any navigation device they may have.
-This pop up can be exited by clicking the cross on the top right corner.
+This pop up can be operated by clicking the cross on the top right corner.

 #### Learn more page
 ![Learn More](/readme_imgs/Routedetail/mapdetail.png)